matthewbdwyer/tipc/README.md

 which will regenerate the makefiles that you can then run, by typing `make`, to build.

 Note that the `tipg4` directory has a standalone ANTLR4 grammar.
 It's README describes how to build it in isolation and run it using the ANTLR4 jar file.

+### Logging Messages
+When working on the tipc compiler, it may be helpful to enable logging messages when testing your changes on programs.
+We have inserted logging messages using loguru.
+These can be turned using the flag `--verbose [x]` where x is a number between 1-3.
+These messages get more verbose as you increase x.
+The first setting shows when symbols are added to the symbol table and when type constraints are generated for the type solver.
+The second setting shows the previous information and type constraints being unified.
+The third setting shows types being search for and added into the type graph.
+When adding to theses features, you can add logging messages by adding a line `LOG_S(x)` where x is an integer to describe the level of log verbosity you want.
+You can use the existing levels or make new levels.

 ### The bin directory
 To facilitate development of `tipc` we have collected a number of helper scripts into the `bin` directory of the project.
 Among them are scripts to run the entire test bed (`runtests.sh`), to run a code coverage analysis (`gencov.sh`), and to generate the project documentation (`gendocs.sh`).
 Please see the `README` in the bin directory for example usages.